Minnesota Twins at Cleveland Indians - September 28, 1984.

 From there, a complete unraveling felt inevitable.
 Sure enough, Cleveland's Joe Carter hit a game-tying solo homer in the 8th.
 To cap off a miserable 24 hours, Brett Butler hit a bases loaded single in the 9th for an 11-10 Indians win.
 The Royals would defeat Oakland a few hours later to officially end the Twins' unexpected '84 postseason contention.

-Before the 2024 season, my contention was that final weekend in 1984 was the Twins' most gut-wrenching (and in some ways inexplicable) collapse, capped off by kicking away a 10-0 lead against a lousy opponent.
+Before the 2024 season, my belief was that final weekend in 1984 was the Twins' most gut-wrenching (and in some ways inexplicable) collapse, capped off by kicking away a 10-0 lead against a lousy opponent.
 I now consider that meltdown #2 in Twins history.

 --------------------------------------------------